cabaletta/baritone/README.md

 A Minecraft pathfinder bot.

 Baritone is the pathfinding system used in [Impact](https://impactclient.net/) since 4.4.
 There's a [showcase video](https://youtu.be/CZkLXWo4Fg4) made by @Adovin#0730 on Baritone which I recommend.
-[Here's](https://www.youtube.com/watch?v=StquF69-_wI) a video I made showing off what it can do.
+[Here's](https://www.youtube.com/watch?v=StquF69-_wI) a (very old!) video I made showing off what it can do.

 The easiest way to install Baritone is to install [Impact](https://impactclient.net/), which comes with Baritone.
 The second easiest way (for 1.12.2 only) is to install the v1.2.* forge api jar from [releases](https://github.com/cabaletta/baritone/releases).
 Otherwise, see [Installation & setup](SETUP.md).
 Once Baritone is installed, look [here](USAGE.md) for instructions on how to use it.